pingcap/docs-cn/system-variables.md

 - Scope: SESSION
 - Default value: `tikv,tiflash,tidb`
 - This variable is used to set the storage engine list that TiDB can use when reading data.

+### tidb_last_txn_info <span class="version-mark">New in v4.0.9</span>

+- Scope: SESSION
+- Persists to cluster: No
+- Type: String
+- This variable is used to get the last transaction information within the current session.
+It is a read-only variable.
+The transaction information includes:
+    - The transaction scope.
+    - The start and commit TS.
+    - The transaction commit mode, which might be a two-phase, one-phase, or async commit.
+    - The information of transaction fallback from async commit or one-phase commit to two-phase commit.
+    - The error encountered.

 ### tidb_log_file_max_days <span class="version-mark">New in v5.3.0</span>